awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 #### [ AWS Management Console ]

 **Prerequisite**
-You must have an existing IAM OIDC provider for your cluster\.
-To determine whether you already do or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.<a name="configure-cni-iam-console-create-iam-account"></a>
+An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
+To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.<a name="configure-cni-iam-console-create-iam-account"></a>

 **To create your CNI plugin IAM role with the AWS Management Console**